alexware/design-patterns-swift/README.md

 ```

 ## Factory Method (Virtual Constructor)
- > Factory Method is used when there are several classes that implement a common protocol or share a common base class.
+ > Used when there are several classes that implement a common protocol or share a common base class.
  This pattern allows implementation subclasses to provide specializations without requiring the components that rely on them
  to know any details of those classes and how they relate to each other.